Sup2point0/Assort/Yu-Gi-Oh/archetypes/Soul.md

   </tr>
 </table>

 There are also 2 Continuous Spells.
-[Soul Sanctuary](#Spells) is an incredible enabler that boost ATK and searches cards, acting like many archetypal Field Spells.
+[Soul Sanctuary](#Spells) is an incredible enabler that boosts ATK and searches cards, acting like many archetypal Field Spells.
 Since it is a Continuous Spell instead of a Field Spell, multiple copies on the field will even stack the ATK boost.
 [Soul Walker](#Spells) then allows the player’s *Soul* Monsters to straight up attack directly, which is very dangerous given the archetype’s ability to spam many, if weak, Monsters with ease.
 However, it does require the opponent to control more cards, so may not always work if the opponent has an undeveloped field.

 <table>
   <tr>